 Booking Terms and Conditions

-The following booking conditions together with the applicable general information shown on our website form the basis of your contract with Rickshaw Travel Limited (registered in England and Wales with company number 6355212, registered office (not for correspondence) 8th Floor Becket House, 36-37 Old Jewry, London, EC2R 8DD.
+The following booking conditions together with the applicable general Information shown on our website form the basis of your contract with Rickshaw Travel Limited (registered in England and Wales with company number 6355212, registered office (not for correspondence) East House, 109 South Worple Way, London, SW14 8TN.
 Please read them carefully as they set out our respective rights and obligations.
 By asking us to confirm your booking, we are entitled to assume you have read these booking conditions and agree to them.

 These booking conditions only apply to holiday arrangements which you have booked through the U.K. office of Rickshaw Travel and which we agree to make, provide or perform (as applicable) as part of our contract with you.
 All references in these booking conditions to “holiday”, “booking”, “contract”, “package”, “tour”, “arrangements” or ”Travel Plan’ mean such holiday arrangements unless otherwise stated.